EU states resume evacuations from Kabul

 He spoke after flights to and from Kabul had been temporarily suspended by the US earlier the same day due to chaos at the airport, with reports of isolated shootings, huge crowds on the runway, and of some people clinging to the outside of US aircraft as they took off, then falling to their deaths from the sky shortly afterward.

-The US has about 2,500 troops on the ground and is planning to increase the figure to 6,000 to keep flights going.
+The US has over 2,500 troops on the ground and is planning to increase the figure to 6,000 to keep flights going.

-The UK has a further 600 soldiers there.
+The UK has a further 900 soldiers there and Turkey has some 500.

-Meanwhile, several EU states, including France and Germany, have created pop-up embassies at the airport to process visas after fleeing their compounds in the city as the Taliban advanced.
+Meanwhile, several EU states, including France and Germany, have created pop-up embassies at the airport to process visas after fleeing their compounds in the city.

 "In view of the extremely rapid deterioration of the security situation in Afghanistan, the French authorities have decided to relocate their embassy to the Kabul airport site, which remains operational and active to evacuate all our compatriots who are still in the country," the French foreign ministry said.